It is possible to create multiple indexes on a table with one

 CREATE TABLE T1(A INT PRIMARY KEY, B INT, C CHAR(1)) ENGINE=InnoDB; INSERT INTO T1 VALUES (1,2,'a'), (2,3,'b'), (3,2,'c'), (4,3,'d'), (5,2,'e'); COMMIT; ALTER TABLE T1 ADD INDEX (B), ADD UNIQUE INDEX (C);

-The above statements create table T1
+The above statements create table T1 with the

-clustered index (primary key) on column A
+clustered index (primary key) on column A,

 insert several rows, and then build two new indexes on columns

-.
-If there were many
+B and C. If there were many

-rows inserted into T1
+rows inserted into T1 before the

-ALTER TABLE
+ALTER TABLE statement, this

 approach would be much more efficient than creating the table with